Call of the Sea: Plot

-Norah finds gateways that allow her to transform into her amphibious form.
+Norah finds gateways that allow her to transform into the sea creature she became in her vision.
 She arrives at a village, used by the island's inhabitants, who were 'slaves' of unknown masters.
 Norah finds a note by Harry explaining that the masters took their slaves to a 'sanctuary' to complete their transformation, which he intended to undergo to become like Norah, so they could be together.
 This led to arguments between Cassandra and Teaharoa, leading to the latter leaving the island.
-Norah journeys to the sanctuary, finding sea creatures which treat her with familiarity.
-Norah also feels more "alive" in the island than she ever had.
+As Norah journeys to the sanctuary, she feels more "alive" on the island than she ever had.
+During a vision, a sketch of her family tree can be discovered where she is seen distantly related to an ancient god/merperson.

 At the sanctuary, she finds a note from Harry in which he seems to be losing his sanity, with blood leading into the building.
-Norah enters the throne room, and finds a mutated body, with Harry's glasses beside it.
-Norah realizes the body is Cassandra's, who, coveting the sea creatures' immortality, had shot Harry, attempted to transform into them, and died in the process.
+Norah enters the throne room, and finds a mutated corpse, with Harry's glasses beside it.
+Norah realizes the body is Cassandra's, who, coveting the sea creatures' immortality, had shot Harry, attempted the ritual, and died in the process.
 Harry understood that the ritual would not work on him, and left.
 He sent Norah the package, faking his death in an attempt to get her to undergo the transformation and save herself.

 Depending on player choice, Norah can either complete her transformation or reject it.
-If she transforms, she abandons her humanity and journeys to an underwater city for a seemingly joyous eternal life, at the cost of never seeing Harry again.
+If she transforms, she abandons her humanity and journeys underwater for eternal life, at the cost of never seeing Harry again.
 If she rejects it, she lives out the rest of her remaining years with Harry.
-During the credits, Norah and Harry sing their favorite song, Dear Old Pal of Mine, together.
-Depending on the choice, the couple will either finish the song, or be interrupted by Norah's illness.
-Regardless of the ending, Harry is left alone, and years later, now working as the Dean of Archaeology at Miskatonic University, contemplates whether he made the right decision in lying to Norah.
+During the credits, Norah and Harry sing their favorite song, "Dear Old Pal of Mine", together.
+Depending on the choice, the couple will either finish the song (implying it is a memory), or be interrupted by Norah's illness.
+Regardless of the ending, Harry is left alone, and years later, now works as the Dean of Archaeology at Miskatonic University, contemplating whether he made the right decision in lying to Norah.
+If the player chose to return to Harry, he does reflect lovingly about their last few years together during which they had moved to live by the sea.